Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

     public:
         .....
     private:
-        // We are using private methods for effeciency.
+        // We are using private methods for efficiency.
         // So these classes need to be friends. friend struct SimpleCopy<T, true>;
         friend struct SimpleCopy<T, false>;